ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usbd_examples_unused.md

 #### Build the "USB Composite" Project

-Open the \ref dev_msc_tutorial "MSC example project" in MDK.
-From the \ref dev_hid_tutorial "HID example project", copy HID.c and USBD_User_HID.c and add them to the project.
+Open the \ref usbd_example_msc "MSC example project" in MDK.
+From the \ref usbd_example_hid "HID example project", copy HID.c and USBD_User_HID.c and add them to the project.
 Open the **Manage Run-Time Environment** window.
 Add one USB:Device:HID component to the project.
 After clicking OK, you will see that the USB Component in the Project window will have an additional entry:
 USBD_Config_HID_0.h.
 As the HID example uses LEDs and push-buttons, you might need to add these **Board Support** related